lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 7. In the **Message** box, type a message if necessary.
 8. In the **Expiration** field, use the date picker to specify an expiration date and time for the link.
 By default, the expiry date is set to 7 days from the date on which you share the link.

    The assets shared through the link expire after crossing the date and time specified in the **Expiration** field.
-For information about the behavior of expired assets and changes in the permissible activities based on user roles in Brand Portal, see [Manage digital rights of assets](../using/manage-digital-rights-of-assets.md#asset-expiration).
+For information about the behavior of expired assets and changes in the permissible activities based on user roles in [!DNL Brand Portal], see [Manage digital rights of assets](../using/manage-digital-rights-of-assets.md#asset-expiration).

 9. Click **Share**.
 A message confirms that the link is shared with the users.
 Users receive an email containing the link.